Osaka, Japan travel guide

 Insider Tip

-8:00 PM·Experience Osaka-style okonomiyaki at Mizuno, a renowned establishment known for its delicious savory pancakes.
+8:00 PM·Experience Osaka-style okonomiyaki at Mizuno, one of Dotonbori's most renowned establishments for this savory pancake.

 Why Visit